AnimeshR22/Github_demo_session/README.md

 # Github_demo_session
-This repository about github basics and git commands
+This repository is about github basics and git commands